 After getting no satisfaction from Archbishop Dunne, Kelly sued Fouhy for wrongful dismissal and assault.
 The rather large sum of £1,500 attracted newspaper headlines.

 Kelly lost the case as his employment contract was judged to be on a monthly rather than a yearly basis and he had been given a month’s notice.
 Also there was no collaborating evidence of assault.
 Father Fouhy was ably represented by Sir Samuel Griffth QC, at the time Attorney-General of Queensland, co-author of the draft Australian Constitution of 1891 and later the first Chief Justice of Australia.

 After his dismissal, Kelly and his wife Maria started a stationery business in Stanley Street which seems to have floundered after a short period.
-Kelly also continued the night classes he had commenced at the West End School of Arts a few years earlier.
+Kelly also continued the night classes he had commenced at the West End School of Arts (see my post The West End School of Arts) a few years earlier.
 Maria, also a teacher, worked there as well.
 He later ran the West End Technical College until overclaiming of fees paid and subsequently Government endowment payments, were uncovered.
 There were suggestions of fraud.